Steve Caballero: Career

-Caballero was born with scoliosis, a condition which causes a curvature of the spine, although he has stated that the condition "really hasn't affected me too much."
+Caballero was born with scoliosis, a condition which causes a curvature of the spine, although he has stated that the condition "really hasn't affected me too much".

 He began skating in 1976 at the age of 12 and started his career at age 14.
 His first sponsor was Campbell Skate Park.

 In 1979, Caballero entered a national skate contest in Escondido.
 After finishing fifth place, he was approached by Stacy Peralta who offered him sponsorship with Powell Peralta.
 He turned pro in 1980 during the Gold Cup series at the Oasis Skatepark, Southern California.
 By this time, Caballero had invented the 'Caballerial' (also known as 'Cab'), a skateboarding trick also known as the fakie 360 aerial.
 Caballero is also credited with inventing the frontside boardslide.

 In 1987, Caballero won both street and vert titles at the World Championships in Münster, Germany.
 The same year, on September 7, 1987, he set the world record for highest air achieved on a half-pipe by successfully executing an eleven-foot backside air at the Raging Waters Ramp in San Jose, California.
 Caballero's record was later beaten by Danny Way in 1997.
 In 1999, Caballero set another record for the longest board slide on a 44 step handrail.

 Caballero is a member of the Bones Brigade, and has appeared in many of their videos, including The Search for Animal Chin.
 His current sponsors include Powell Peralta, Bones Bearings, Independent Truck Company, Bones Wheels, Vans Skate Shoes, 187 killer pads, Merge4 socks, and Protec Helmets.
 His past sponsors included Tracker Trucks, Standard Trucks, and Red Dragon Apparel.

 During the first half of the 1980s, Caballero was arguably the best professional skater and featured on the cover of Thrasher Magazine several times.
 He also features as a character in five of the Tony Hawk video games, from Tony Hawk's Pro Skater 2 to Tony Hawk's Underground, and as a downloadable skater in Tony Hawk's Pro Skater HD.
-Caballero's most recent video game appearance was in Tony Hawk's Pro Skater 1 + 2, a remake of the first two games in the Tony Hawk series.
+Caballero's most recent video game appearance was in Tony Hawk's Pro Skater 3 + 4, a remake of the third and fourth games in the Tony Hawk series.

 Caballero featured in Stacy Peralta's 2012 documentary film, Bones Brigade: An Autobiography, which chronicles the life stories of members of the Bones Brigade skate team such as Tony Hawk, Rodney Mullen, Mike McGill, Lance Mountain and Tommy Guerrero.